nee-hit476/Termianl-Clang/README.md

 # C++ Gui Terminal
-- Tried to make a gui that functions like a terminal .
+- Tried to create a gui that functions like a terminal .